Yourhosting Review: Solid Performance, Poor Elsewhere

 Start

-- 25 GB of storage (more than enough for most websites, our site occupies about 2 GB and consists of hundreds of pages)
+- 25 GB storage (more than enough for most websites – our site takes up about 2 GB and contains hundreds of pages)

 - 50 email addresses